daidahao/C-CPP-Programming-Notes/lecture9.md

 - Method names start with lower case (except constructors / destructors)
 - Give special names to members

-NEVER start a name with two underscores
+NEVER start a name with two underscores (reserved for compiler vendors).

 ```c++
 // We can use "this", implicit pointer to the current object.